ngVue/ngVue/README.md

 [**VueJS**](https://vuejs.org/) is a library to build web interfaces with composable view components and reactive data binding. **ngVue**, inspired by [ngReact](https://github.com/ngReact/ngReact), is an Angular module that allows you to develop/use Vue components in AngularJS applications. ngVue can be used in the existing Angular applications and helps migrate the view parts of the application from Angular 1.x to Vue 2.

-The motivation for this is similiar to ngReact's:
+The motivation for this is similar to ngReact's:

-- The AngularJS application suffers from a performance bottleneck due to a huge amount of scope watchers on the page and VueJS offers an amazing reactive data-binding mechanism and other optimizations
+- The AngularJS application suffers from a performance bottleneck due to a huge amount of scope watchers on the page, but VueJS offers an amazing reactive data-binding mechanism and other optimizations
 - Instead of two-way data flow between controllers and views, VueJS defaults to a one-way, parent-to-child data flow between components which makes the application more predictable
-- VueJS offers a much easier way to compose the web interfaces and you can take advantage of the functional reactive programming in VueJS 2.
+- VueJS offers a much easier way to compose the web interfaces, and you can take advantage of the functional reactive programming in VueJS 2.
 Angular directives introduce a high learning barrier, such as the compile and link function, and the directives are prone to get confused with the components
 - The VueJS community offers a component or a UI framework that you would like to try out
 - Too deep into an AngularJS application to move it away from the code but you would like to experiment with VueJS